Commander made vital decisions at Newburgh home

 Hasbrouck House accessible for people with limited mobility; the museum partially accessible.

 From 11 a.m. to 3 p.m. from Dec.
 28 to 31, the site will host a “Cure for Cabin Fever” with a different take-away craft each day.

 Beyond military pieces, the museum displays an eclectic assortment of domestics, dolls, commemorative items of the Revolutionary period, as well as souvenirs collected from world travels.
 The permanent exhibit electronic catalog showcases the extensive collection of letters, illustrations, artifacts, and rare items such as the orders written by Washington for the Badge of Military Merit, the forerunner of the Purple Heart.

 Washington’s Headquarters is located at 84 Liberty St. (at the corner of Washington and Liberty) in Newburgh.
 The suggested admission is $4 for adults and $3 for students and seniors ages 62 and older.
 Children ages 12 and younger are admitted free.
 Its winter hours, which begin Nov.
 4, are 11 a.m. to 3 p.m.
 Friday and Saturday.
 Group tours can be arranged Tuesday through Saturday.
-Call 845-562-1195.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Call 845-562-1195.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.